ajsmit/RmarineHeatWaves/README.md

 Examples of detection and graphing
 ----------------------------------

-The `detect()` function is the package's core function.
+The `detect()` function is the package’s core function.
 Here is the `detect()` function applied to the Western Australian test data, which are also discussed by Hobday et al. (2016):

 ``` r
 library(RmarineHeatWaves); library(plyr); library(dplyr); library(ggplot2)